 W-2 availability and distribution

-We'll email employees in mid-to-late January when your W-2 is available in Gusto.
+We'll email you in mid-to-late January when your W-2 is available in Gusto.

 Follow the steps below to access your W-2 online.
 You can also view it in your Gusto Wallet mobile app: from your You page, choose Documents.

 Learn more about what each field represents on your W-2 below.

 Your employer is required to provide you with a paper copy of your W-2, unless you go paperless and choose to receive electronic-only copies.

 Changes to your delivery preference after Jan 16, 2024 won’t take effect until the following tax year (meaning, it’ll be too late to change your preference for 2023 tax documents, but the preference will be set for next year).

 Your W-2 will be available to view and download in the Documents section of your account by mid-January, and your employer will provide your paper copy by Jan 31 (unless you went paperless).

 Your delivery preference will be valid until you update it, or you leave the company.